iD4rksid3/PyKLXfil/README.md

 ```
 * Once the client is deployed on a Windows machine it will start key logging and exfiltrate them back to the server.
 ### Key logging and exfiltration using gmail (more stealthy):
-* Compile and obfuscate the python gmail client for a windows machine (stand alone):
-* Note: you will first need to get app password token to be used in the script, a good guide can be found [here](https://towardsdatascience.com/automate-sending-emails-with-gmail-in-python-449cc0c3c317)
+* You will first need to get app password token to be used in the script, a good guide can be found [here](https://towardsdatascience.com/automate-sending-emails-with-gmail-in-python-449cc0c3c317)
 ```sh
 nano PyKLXfil-Client-mail.py
  #snip...